Organized Home, set your heart at rest

 65 YEARS AND OVER

-Recommendation:Aerobic and muscle-strengthening exercises involving large muscle groups should be performed 2 or more days a week. ** Elderly people with reduced mobility should be physically active 3 or more days a week to improve balance and prevent falls.
+Recommendation:Aerobic and muscle-strengthening exercise, involving large muscle groups, should be performed 2 or more days a week. ** Seniors with reduced mobility should engage in physical activity to improve balance and prevent falls, 3 or more days a week.

 The benefits of exercise at these ages: